makersacademy/bowling-challenge/README.md

 As a bowler
-So that i can play a complete game
+So that i can worry less if drunk
 I'd like to see an error if i have added too many frames to a game

 As a bowler